 A total of 126 hours of coursework including Core Curriculum, prescribed work, and major work is required.
 All students must complete the University's core curriculum.
 The specific degree requirements consist of prescribed work, major requirements, and electives.
 In some cases, a course that is required for the degree may also be counted toward the core curriculum.

-A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work or major requirement; the only exception to this rule is that a course that fulfills any other requirement may also be used to fulfill a core curriculum requirement, or a flag requirement if the course carries that flag, unless otherwise specified.
+A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work or major requirement. †